freakent/dbus-mqtt-devices/README.md

     For example:

 		Topic: "device/<client id>/DBus"
-		Payload: {"portalId": "<vrm portal id>", deviceInstance":"t1": 5, "t2":12}
+		Payload: {"portalId": "<vrm portal id>", deviceInstance":{"t1": 5, "t2":12}, "topicPath": {...} }

+	_Please note_:
-	_Please note_: the original `device/<client id>/DeviceInstance` topic has been deprecated in favour of `device/<client id>/DBus`.
+	1) the original `device/<client id>/DeviceInstance` topic has been deprecated in favour of `device/<client id>/DBus`.
 Publishing to the DeviceInstance topic will be removed in a future release.
 By combining the `<portal id>` and `<device instance>` in the same message payload, client code will be simpler and it leaves scope for future expansion.
+	2) for topicPath details see the [MQTT Proxy](#the-mqtt-proxy) section below.

 4)	Custom code on the device then uses the device instance to periodically publish messages to the appropriate dbus-mqtt topics for the service(s) they are providing.
-	Note the "W" at the start of the topc.
-See the dbus-mqtt documentation for an explanation.
+	Note the "W" at the start of the topic.
+See the Victron dbus-mqtt documentation for an explanation.

     For example: